sammie-collinson/vanillaJS-drumkit/README.md

 # vanillaJS-drumkit
-This is a VanillaJS simple webpage that creates an interactive drumkit using VanillaJS - praciticing event listeners in particular.
+This is a VanillaJS simple webpage that creates an interactive drumkit using VanillaJS - practicing event listeners in particular.